Lightweight reranking for language model generations: Method

 When token probabilities are available, we can leverage them to improve our approach.
 Intuitively, if a generation has a low token probability for the generated token, then finding a match for that that token should count for less.
 In accordance with this intuition, we introduce two further variants.
 First we modify the definition of $\mathbf{v}$ as follows

 where $c^j_i$ is the number of times token $t_j$ appears in generation $i$ and $p(t_j^{i,k})$ is the token probability of the $j$th token's $k$th appearance in generation $i$.
 We call this the weighted n-gram consistency score (WUCS).
+Figure~\ref{fig:ucs_weighted_ucs} has a visualization for an example sentence.

 The mean log probability of a sequence is an oft-used ranking method.
 We can combine it with WUCS by further weighting each generation by the per token probability as follows -- for a generation $i$, $\text{Consensus-WUCS} = WUCS\cdot e^{(1/|g_i|)\cdot p(g_i)}$ where $g_i$ is the length of generation $i$.